derlin/fastapi-notebook-runner/README.md

 * as Python multi-threading is crap, the background tasks are handled by [celery](https://docs.celeryq.dev/en/stable/), "*a task queue with focus on real-time processing, while also supporting task scheduling*"
 * Celery requires a broker (to transport messages and events) and optionally a backend (to store results).
-It supports many implementations, but [Redis](https://redis.io/) seemed the best option as it is (a) very fast and (b) very easy to setup.
+It supports many implementations, but [Redis](https://redis.io/) seemed the best option as it is (a) very fast and (b) very easy to set up.
-* Celery is very powerful, but doesn't provide a built-in way to limit the number of tasks (to one in our case).
+* Celery is very powerful but doesn't provide a built-in way to limit the number of tasks (to one in our case).
   For that, and since we already have Redis installed anyway, I am using a [Redis Lock](https://redis-py.readthedocs.io/en/v4.1.2/lock.html) in the FastAPI application directly (more on this later)
 * FastAPI is an ASGI application.
 You thus need an ASGI server.
-The FastAPI docs recommends uvicorn for development, and I used [gunicorn](https://gunicorn.org/) with a uvicorn worker class in production (i.e. in the Dockerfile)
+The FastAPI doc recommends uvicorn for development, and I used [gunicorn](https://gunicorn.org/) with a uvicorn worker class in production (i.e. in the Dockerfile)
 * The notebook is executed using the [nbconvert Python API](https://nbconvert.readthedocs.io/en/latest/execute_api.html)